Diginari/FluentMigrator-MVC-Helper/README.md

 ## Installation

-First install the FluentMigrator and the FluentMigrator.Tools

-1. `PM> Install-Package FluentMigrator`
-2. `PM> Install-Package FluentMigrator.Tools`

-Then install the FluentMigrator MVC Helper
+Install the FluentMigrator MVC Helper

 1. `PM> Install-Package diginari-fluentmigrator-mvc-helper`

 ## Usage

-Once the MVC project is published, run the FluentMigratorHelper.exe and follow the on-screen instructions
+Once the MVC project is published, run the FluentMigratorHelper.exe inside the `Migrator` folder and follow the on-screen instructions

 ## Contributing